 Multi-generational firms have employees of all ages, and you may even find three generations represented in one firm.
 “Having different ages within the group allows us to connect to clients within similar age categories,” says Chris Gayler, general manager of Gayler Design Build in Danville, California.
 For instance, younger team members may be more current with tech options for the home and project management software to make the job more efficient than their older counterparts.
 Meanwhile, veteran contractors have experience handling challenges and obstacles that come up with just about any remodel.

 Combining the unique perspectives of different generations makes for a stronger team where veteran members can mentor the younger employees while on the job.
 Then, as more youthful family members learn from their parents and grandparents, they use the knowledge passed down and move up in the company.
-Eventually, you might see a third-generation family member running the company, taking it to the next level of growth, having worked side-by-side its founders to learn everything they know.
+Eventually, you might see a third-generation family member running the company, taking it to the next level of growth, having worked side-by-side with its founders to learn everything they know.

 Long-Standing Relationships Ensures Quality Work